 Albania is still one of the least known corners of Europe.
 Most travellers don’t really know what to expect from this country, so let me make a quick introduction to give you some ideas what to see in Albania.

-Now let me take you for a ride around the most attractive places to visit in Albania:
+Now let me take you for a ride around the best places to visit in Albania:

-2. BUTRINT – a UNESCO-enlisted ancient town of 5 civilizations
+2. BUTRINT (BUTRINTI) – a UNESCO-enlisted ancient town of 5 civilizations

-3. SARANDA – the No. 1 holiday destination in Albania
+3. SARANDA (SARANDË) – the No. 1 holiday destination in Albania

 4. THE ALBANIAN RIVIERA – a series of diverse spectacular beaches

 What else to see in Albania?
 The Albanian Riviera offers the best beaches in Albania.
-The little coastal towns of Dhërmi, Jal, Himarë, Borsh – all have some great beaches, not crowded, sometimes even half-empty and with pretty views at the mountains.
+Little coastal towns of Dhërmi, Jal, Himarë, Borsh – all have some great beaches, not crowded, sometimes even half-empty and with pretty views at the mountains.

 4.1 GJIPE CANYON – one of the most scenic beaches of Albania